markusressel/fan2go/README.md

 * [x] Prometheus exporter
 * [x] (optional) REST Api

+# UI

+fan2go is a simple terminal client and controller daemon.
+To allow external programs to interact with it there is an API that can be (optionally) enabled.

+## UI Clients

+[fan2go-tui](https://github.com/markusressel/fan2go-tui) - (Official) Terminal UI for fan2go.

 # How to use

 fan2go relies on [lm-sensors](https://github.com/lm-sensors/lm-sensors) to get both temperature and RPM sensor readings,